 Physicians have many career options beyond clinical practice, academic instruction or laboratory research.
 They can be business owners, administrators, advocates, politicians, health insurance executives and more.

-Barsam Kasravi, MD, MPH, MBA, took a path oriented to health policy, finding a passion for population health.
-He's now chief medical officer of Anthem Blue Cross of California, where he oversees the Medicaid program.
+Barsam Kasravi, MD, MPH, MBA, took a path oriented to health policy and found a passion for population health.
+He's now a leader at Anthem Blue Cross of California, where he oversees clinical and provider strategies for the Medicaid program.

 Gaining a larger perspective

 As a child, Dr. Kasravi became passionate about the healthcare system when his uncle got sick and struggled to find appropriate care.
 "I saw how difficult the process was but also how important healthcare is in someone's life," he recalls.